 Via Montenapoleone, which also lends its name to the district, is considered to be one of the most important streets in fashion.
 Almost without exception, the world’s design and fashion giants maintain a major ready-to-wear presence on the quadrilateral - including Dior, Gucci, Pucci, Louis Vuitton, Prada, Ralph Lauren, Versace, Giorgio Armani and Valentino.

-Via Montenapoleone and the surrounding district, including Via della Spiga and via Sant’Andrea which themselves house a number of important fashion houses, that a significant number of fashion’s biggest brands have based their headquarters there.
+So important is Via Montenapoleone and the surrounding district, including Via della Spiga and via Sant’Andrea which themselves house a number of important fashion houses, that a significant number of fashion’s biggest brands have based their headquarters there.
 It is also the traditional home to Italy’s most exclusive shoemakers, themselves renowned throughout the world like Salvatore Ferragamo, and a host of famed jewelers such as Audemars Piguet and Bulgari.

 A historic area of international significance, Via Montenapoleone still manages the rare feat of paying proper respect to the modern world in which we live.
 Shoppers have all the information and state-of-the-art virtual support a click of a mouse away on the district’s own comprehensive internet portal, which is available in both English and Italian and webcasted using wind energy.
 This fulfills a profound and admirable sustainable energy commitment shared by the organization and its members, and marks Via Montenapoleone as somewhat unique amongst its peers.